n1r7/compliance/policy/aml policy.md

 The Libra Payment System was designed to be secure and safe.

 The safest payment system is one based on trust.
 If members share information and work together to fight financial crime, the system itself becomes safer and more efficient.
 Information-sharing programs exist to assist in the fight against financial crime.
 However, those programs are inefficient due to a lack of central governance, standards, and accountability.
-Novi seeks to avoid these shortcomings.
+Company seeks to avoid these shortcomings.

 To effectively fight financial crime, Libra members must:
 - Collectively validate users of the network;
 - Share intelligence and detection models; and
 - Work together to continuously improve.

-Novi's AML program is based on trust.
+Company's AML program is based on trust.
 Much like Libra, it uses ledgers and Merkle trees to ensure appropriate information is collected, verified, and available for review.
-- Novi verifies all users, so they can transact quickly and with confidence.
+- Company verifies all users, so they can transact quickly and with confidence.
-- Novi reviews every transaction, so Libra can remain secure and safe.
+- Company reviews every transaction, so Libra can remain secure and safe.
-- Novi communicates with its regulators and collaborates with peers on building effective controls.
+- Company communicates with its regulators and collaborates with peers on building effective controls.

 Shared data creates connections between users.
-Novi's AML compliance framework links and validates user information, and allows activity across the entire network to be monitored.
+Company's AML compliance framework links and validates user information, and allows activity across the entire network to be monitored.